CZ-NIC/knot/src/utils/kqtest/README.md

-# qtest
+# kqtest
-qtest is an DoQ server implementation testing tool based on kdig.
+kqtest is an DoQ server implementation testing tool based on kdig.
 It uses function pointers instead of normal kdig function calls to some functions relevant to DoQ testing.
 This allows the user and developer to write an altered function implementation and run the kdig resolution with this altered code in order to test some DoQ server implementation.

-# WARNING
+## WARNING
 *THIS IS A TOOL FOR LOCAL TESTING ONLY.*
 Some test cases may corrupt server state, **Only use this tool on DNS servers you own, manage, or have explicit written permission to test.** Using this tool against public DNS servers or any infrastructure without authorization may result in legal repercussions.

+## stdout warnings
+Some kdig warnings might get printed even if the test succeeds, this is fine and is merely the result of us breaking the usual kdig pipeline.
+Warnings that stats with ';; WARNING: QUIC' might sometimes indicate an issue with the test but are also likely nothing to worry about.

-See qtest_main.c for all the test cases.
+See kqtest_main.c for all the test cases.
-See `qtest --help` for options
+See `kqtest --help` for options

-`-m` option also runs manual tests, these tests require human analysis on the server side and their success only **suggests** a successful execution of the test, not the result itself.
+`-m` option also runs manual tests, these tests require human analysis on the server side and their success only **suggests** a correct execution of the test, not the result itself.
 These tests are intended to help a server implementation make sure the connection and server itself remain in a correct state after a malicious or unexpected performed by the client.

 # Adding more tests
 ## Disclaimer
-qtest is a tool intended for use by developers. qtest's design offers a straightforward way to design new DoQ tests, but this claim expects the user to be an experienced developer.
+kqtest is a tool intended for use by developers. kqtest's design offers a straightforward way to design new DoQ tests, but this claim expects the user to be an experienced developer.

 ## Lets add a test
-As mentioned before the design of qtest is based around function pointers.
+As mentioned before the design of kqtest is based around function pointers.
 These are selected functions that are relevant to DoQ behaviour, we test by changing the default kdig DoQ implementation with our modified code.
 This allows us to explore the server behaviour under unexpected, malicious